Random close packing fraction of bidisperse discs: theoretical derivation

-\underline{The COD}: Without loss of generality, the diameter of the smaller discs is taken to be unity and their concentration $p$.
-Any theory, aiming to predict $\Phi_{RCP}$, faces the problem of sensitivity to the packing process, which exists in an infinite parameter space.
-This difficulty is alleviated by using the COD~\cite{MaBl14,Waetal20}, defined as follows.
-Connecting the centres of discs in contact generates a graph, whose nodes are the disc centers and edges are the lines connecting them.
-The smallest voids enclosed by the edges are the 'cells', the number of edges surrounding a cell is its order, and its distribution is the COD,
+The COD is defined for general planar $N$-disc systems as follows~\cite{MaBl14,Waetal20}.
+One connects the centres of each disc with those of the nearest neighbours it contacts, which generates a graph whose nodes are the disc centers and whose edges are the lines connecting them.
+The smallest voids enclosed by the edges are the 'cells'.
+The number of edges surrounding a cell is defined as its order and the distribution of this number is the COD.
+The fraction of cells of order $k$ (henceforth, $k$-cells) out of all existing $N_c$ cells is denoted $Q_k$.
+The packings considered here contain $N_c\gg1$ cells and $N\gg1$ discs, a fraction $p$ of which of unit diameter and the rest are of diameter $D$.

-with $\delta_{kj}$ the Kronecker delta function and $Q_k$ the fraction of cells of order $k$ (henceforth, $k$-cells) out of all existing $N_c$ cells. \\ The first advantage of the COD is that it correlates directly with the density - increasing the fraction of low-order cells increases the mean number of contacts per disc, the density, and the packing fraction.
-Secondly, as any packing process generates a COD, it effectively parameterizes all possible packings.
-This circumvents the infinite parameter space problem and predictions based on the COD hold for all processes.
-Thirdly, it can be used to determine directly the packing fraction of any packing of $N$ discs and $N_c$ cells, as follows.

-where $\bar{S}_{k}$ is the mean area of $k$-cells over all their configurations and $s_{pack}$ is the mean packing area per cell irrespective of its order.
-To vitiate boundary corrections, which decay as $1/\sqrt{N}$ in $d=2$, only the disc areas contained within the cells are considered for calculating the packing fraction.
-Recalling that the internal angles of a $k$-cell sum up to $(k-2)\pi$,

-where $\bar{k}=\sum_{k=3}^\infty kQ_k$ is the mean of the COD.
-Thus, given $p$ and $D$, the solution of the random packing problem amounts to finding the `ideal' COD that maximizes (\ref{Phi}) under the constraint of disorder. \\

-\underline{Exact upper bound on $\Phi_{RCP}$}: The densest possible packings contain only $3$-cells.
-While ordered such packings can be generated~\cite{Fe25}, it is unclear whether disordered ones are topologically possible.
-Nevertheless, such hypothetical packings provide a rigorous upper bound for $\Phi_{RCP}(p,D)$.